Changelog

 The discovery layer is published through standard web entrypoints.
 The homepage advertises useful resources with Link response headers. /.well-known/api-catalog points to the hosted OpenAPI contract, engine OpenAPI contract, API documentation, and status endpoint.
 OAuth metadata is available through /.well-known/oauth-authorization-server and /.well-known/oauth-protected-resource.
 Agent Skills are indexed at /.well-known/agent-skills/index.json, and the MCP Server Card is available at /.well-known/mcp/server-card.json.

-The API contracts now separate hosted control-plane operations from engine data-plane operations. /api/openapi.json describes automation-facing hosted APIs, including project creation and project resolution. /api/engine/openapi.json describes the engine endpoints for clients, tunnels, SSE, and WebSocket state.
+The API contracts now separate Control plane API operations from Engine API operations. /api/openapi.json describes automation-facing hosted APIs, including project creation and project resolution. /api/engine/openapi.json describes the engine endpoints for clients, tunnels, SSE, and WebSocket state.
 Both contracts expose rstream permission metadata so agents can choose practical scope bundles instead of guessing from endpoint names.

 The CLI also gained more automation-friendly output paths and a structured diagnostic command. rstream login -o json, rstream project use -o json, context commands, list commands, events, and forward flows can now be consumed more reliably by agents and CI. rstream doctor -o json, available in rstream CLI 1.14.0 and later, provides a structured readiness check after setup changes or during troubleshooting without printing token values.